lightningd/plugins/donations/README.md

 is the copyright owner of this plugin.
 It shall serve as an educational resource on his [Youtube channel][rene-youtube].

-The plugin is licensed like the rest of c-lightning with BSD-MIT license and comes without any warrenty.
+The plugin is licensed like the rest of CLN with BSD-MIT license and comes without any warrenty.

 If you like my work feel free to support me on [patreon][rene-patreon].